alanng10/class-lang/Doc/Article/System/Effect/Type/a.md

 Type buttons take ideally small force to press down.
 Type buttons take ideally small force to keep pressed down.

-Type is easy enough to be used continuously for long duration of up to half a day.
+Type is easy to be used continuously for long duration of up to half a day.